miekg/dnsfs/README.md

 Each label is a new directory - regardless if the name is delegated or not.
 Accessed names are cached.

-* Lowercase names are *labels* from the DNS.
+* Lowercase names are *labels* in the DNS.
 * Names starting with an upper case are types: A, Txt, Soa, Srv, etc. The content is the string notation of the type's data for the directory where the file lives.
 * Permission are set to 'rw-rw-rw-' for non DNSSEC names as these are effectively writeable.
 For names that also have RRSIGs it's set to 'r--r--r--'.
-* The TTL is substracted from the current time and set as the mtime.
+* The TTL is not used.
-* Inode are numbered consecutively.
+* Inode are fixed: 1 for directories, 2 for files.
 * Directory size is 4096.
 * Link count is set to 1.